addr2data/aws-certification-prep/exercises/ex-003_BasicVpcConfig.rst

 -----------
 Use the following awscli command to add a **Default Route** that targets the Internet Gateway to the **'public'** Route Table.

-This will allow connectivity from the Internet for Subnets explicitly associated with this Route Table.
+This will allow connectivity to/from the Internet for Subnets explicitly associated with this Route Table.

 .. code-block::